Liouville Conformal Field Theory on even-dimensional spheres: Perspectives

 \subsection{The theory with a boundary}

 In full analogy with the two-dimensional case, a challenging problem would be to extend the path integral approach to manifolds with boundary.
 In doing so, one could expect a similar construction involving GMC measures (a bulk measure and boundary measures) whose interactions can be parametrised with cosmological constants.
-In the two-dimensional case the rigorous construction is done by the authors in \cite{HRV16}.
-The construction would also allow to define LCFT in odd-dimensional manifolds without boundaries, by viewing them as boundaries of even-dimensional manifold.
+In two dimensions the rigorous construction is done in \cite{HRV16}.
+The construction would also allow to define LCFT in odd-dimensional manifolds without boundaries, by viewing them as boundaries of even-dimensional manifolds.

 However providing an explicit formulation in terms of an action functional in the higher-dimensional case is still an open problem, closely related to the problem of constructing boundary operators associated to GJMS operators.
-Partial results are known in the four and six-dimensional cases (see \cite{CL18} for instance).
+Partial results are known in the four and six-dimensional cases (see \cite{CL18} for instance), but in the general this remains an open question, even from the perspective of the physics literature.